scenehub4d/SceneHub/README.md

 #### 2.2.1.
 Training a Gaussian Splat

-This pipeline builds on the official [3D Gaussian Splatting codebase](https://github.com/graphdeco-inria/gaussian-splatting), but instead of relying on SfM-based sparse point clouds from RGB images, we use point clouds derived from depth images.
+This pipeline builds on the official [3D Gaussian Splatting codebase](https://github.com/graphdeco-inria/gaussian-splatting).
+Unlike the original, which relies on SfM-based sparse point clouds from RGB images, we instead use point clouds derived from depth images.

 ---
 Use `gaussian_splatting_rgbd/train.py` to train a scene-specific Gaussian Splat representation.